Anypodetos/BasePhi/README.md

 ### Properties r, s

 BigFractions that represent the PhiNumber as `r + s * √5`.
 They are given in reduced form with non-negative denominators.

+### Property parseResult

+When constructing a PhiNumber by parsing a string, this property will contain information from the parser.
+It can be a combination of the following:

+    val IS_NUMBER = 0x0001
+    val IS_COMPLEMENT = 0x0002
+    val IS_FRACTION = 0x0004
+    val IS_MIXED = 0x0008
+    val IS_CONTINUED = 0x0010
+    val IS_EGYPTIAN = 0x0020
+    val IS_ANY_FRACTION = IS_FRACTION or IS_MIXED or IS_CONTINUED or IS_EGYPTIAN
+    val NONSTANDARD_DIGIT = 0x0100
+    val INVALID_CHAR = 0x0200

 ### Operators